Welcome to the EDF Action Campaign Academy

 Check out our highlight reel about how to best communicate on environmental issues.

 Through the EDF Action Campaign Academy, you’ll hear from some of the brightest and most successful political minds in the country.
 They will give you the insight and skills you need to become a stronger environmental advocate and a winning candidate or campaign staffer.
 You’ll learn about current public opinion surrounding environmental issues, how to craft a values-driven message, the best ways to deliver a consistent message through all aspects of your campaign, and how to respond to attacks on the environment and your campaign.

 Hari Sevugan has played a leading role on some of the most-watched races in the country over the last decade.
+Named one of Politico's "Top 50 Politicos to Watch," Hari has led research, policy, and communications teams on numerous statewide campaigns, and, among others, helped to elect Tim Kaine and Martin O'Malley as governor.
 In the 2008 cycle, Hari served as a senior spokesman for Obama for America, where he helped lead the effort that worked to define primary opponents and later John McCain and Sarah Palin for the press corps.
-After the Obama campaign, Hari was appointed national press secretary at the DNC where he oversaw national rapid response operations for legislative, electoral, and political efforts.
-Hari is sought after for his political analysis and has appeared on CNN, FOX News, MSNBC and other major news outlets.

 Mitch Stewart is a longtime political activist who has played leadership roles in some of the most groundbreaking organizations in American history.
 As battleground states director for the 2012 Obama for America campaign, he oversaw the strategy that garnered victories in nine of the 10 battleground states, an effort the The Guardian called "a historic ground operation that will provide the model for political campaigns in America and around the world for years to come."